top of page

 We improved the accuracy of our surgeries by using a navigation system.
 It is also called image-guided sinus surgery.
 This system is like a 3D version of Google Maps, with a precision of 0.5mm.
 The CT scans are transformed into a 3D format by the software.
 This software requires a high-performance computer, which is costly (around 30,000 USD or 25,00,000 INR).

-During surgery, all instruments are under the control of an Electromagnetic (EM) field for tracking.
+During surgery, all instruments are controlled by an Electromagnetic (EM) field for tracking.
 The navigation software calculates unique values for each point in the EM field and maps them onto the CT scan.
 This allows us to see the exact location of the instrument tip in the patient’s head.

-Using navigation-guided instruments gives us access to information about the proximity to critical structures such as the optic nerve, brain, eye, and others.
+Navigation-guided instruments give us access to information about the proximity to critical structures such as the optic nerve, brain, eye, and others.
 This has increased our success rate from 95% to 98%.

 Endoscopic Balloon Sinuplasty (EBS)

-The last bit of setbacks in sinus surgery, 2%, happens because of scarring during recovery.
+The last bit of setbacks in sinus operation, 2%, happens because of scarring during recovery.
 This scarring process can block sinus openings of close to the tiny sinuses, which have limited space.

 Endoscopic Balloon Sinuplasty (EBS) is a solution to this problem.
 It uses a balloon to open up the sinus passages, reducing scarring and the likelihood of blockages.
 It moves up the success rate to over 99.9%.